allyn1982/lcs_adherence_JNO/README.md

 * Experiment_2: Using machine learning-based models to predict patient non-adherent to baseline Lung-RADS recommendations.

-* Experiment_3: Invesitigating the association between changes in Lung-RADS scores and patient non-adherence to Lung-RADS recommendations across multiple screening time points.
+* Experiment_3: Investigating the association between changes in Lung-RADS scores and patient non-adherence to Lung-RADS recommendations across multiple screening time points.

 Notes: